flatironinstitute/nemos/docs/quickstart.md

 nap.TsdFrame
 ```

-Let's see how you can greatly streamline your analysis pipeline by integrating `pynapple` and `nemos`
+Let's see how you can greatly streamline your analysis pipeline by integrating `pynapple` and `nemos`.

 ```python
 import nemos as nmo